nareshbhatia/cra-with-storybook-without-preset/README.md

   -h, --help                                       display help for command
 ```

-Ran sb init with following options:
+Storybook was added using `sb init` with the following options.
+This prevents
+`sb init` from automatically detecting the application type (in this case CRA).
+We explicitly ask for application type react and the webpack5 builder.

 ```shell
 npx sb init --skip-install --type react --builder webpack5
 ```

-The added the following overrides in `package.json`:
+After this I had to add the following overrides to `package.json` to overcome
+dependency conflicts:

 ```json
 {